Takamatsu

-Takamatsu (高松市, Takamatsu-shi) is a capital city located in Kagawa Prefecture, Japan.
+Takamatsu (高松市, Takamatsu-shi) is the capital city of Kagawa Prefecture, Japan.
 As of 1 November 2022, the city had an estimated population of 414,134 in 190,120 households and a population density of 1,100 persons per km^{2}.
 The total area of the city is 375.41 sqkm.
 It is the capital city of the prefecture.

 Geography

 Takamatsu is located in central Kagawa Prefecture on the island of Shikoku.
 The city is located in the Takamatsu Plain, which is part of the Sanuki Plain, and is occupied by a gentle slope as a whole.
 The northern part faces the Seto Inland Sea, forming a semicircular urban area centered on Takamatsu Port and Takamatsu New Port (commonly known as Shinminato).The western part of the city consists of an alluvial fan formed by the sedimentation of the Koto River.
 The eastern part is a flooded plain formed by the Kasuga River and Shinkawa River.
 In the northeastern part of the island, there is Yashima, a table-shaped plateau protruding into the Seto Inland Sea, which was the site of the Battle of Yashima in the Genpei War, and Cape Takei, the northernmost tip of the main island of Shikoku.
 Parts of the city are located within the borders of the Setonaikai National Park.
 The city area also includes a number of small inhabited islands in the Seto Inland Sea.